-In fact the only ice I’ve seen so freely given away is in my glass of Spritz!LOL!
+In fact the only ice I’ve seen so freely given away is in my glass of Negroni or Spritz.
 Sorry but this goes in my “things I will never understand list”.

 6. Having Coffee by the Counter??

-In India, we go to a coffee shop to relax, work and have conversations.
-In Italy, that’s mostly an evening culture where locals mingle during the Aperitivo hour.
+In India, we go to a coffee shop to sit, relax and have conversations.

 7. Getting Stared for Being Poorly Dressed

 This is also common in other parts of Europe but not as much I’ve seen in Italy.